-How To Order A State-Approved Colorado Driving Record
+How to Order Your Colorado Driving Record

-What is on my Colorado Driving Record?
+What is on my Colorado driving record?

 Depending on the type of driving record and where you purchase it, your Colorado driving record may provide either a partial or complete outline of your personal CO driving history.
 If you order your driving record directly from the Colorado Department of Revenue, it will contain: